Engage with us

 Jazmin was born and raised in Costa Rica.
 She lived there for 20 years and has made her home in North Carolina for the last 23 years.
 She earned a Master of Environmental Management from Duke University’s Nicholas School of the Environment and Earth Sciences with a certificate in geospatial analysis.
 She also serves on the board of the Ellerbe Creek Watershed Association.
 Jazmin first started mountain biking when she attended Appalachian State University.
 Her passion is in expanding the diversity of trail users, especially women and people of color.

-Jessica is Manager of Commercial Business Development at Flatirons Field Services.
+Jessica is Director of Recovered Generation at Ormat Technologies, Inc. where she is working to reduce the carbon footprint of the oil and gas sector by deploying clean energy.
+Her years of experience in the midstream gas business exposed countless opportunities to capture wasted heat, so her work now is a labor of love.
 Prior to joining the energy business, she worked in various positions in energy and environmental policy, including the White House Council on Environmental Quality, The Wyss Foundation, and the United Nations Foundation.
-A Colorado native, Jessica's true love is rolling down any of the state's alpine trails or skiing the backcountry during off-season.
+Jessica serves as Board Chair for the International Mountain Biking Association and previously served in the same role for the Colorado Youth Corps Association.
+A Colorado native, Jessica's true love is rolling down any of the state's alpine trails or skiing the backcountry during off-season when she is not chasing after her toddler twins.

 If you know what you want, go straight there.